Simon Chorley Art & Antiques: Community work

 Auctioneers from Simon Chorley Art & Antiques regularly attend careers events in local schools and colleges and offer work experience and student placements.
 The firm is involved in the charity, cultural tourism and educational fields in the local Cotswold and wider three counties communities.
 For example, in 2007 Simon Chorley Art & Antiques, with Stroud Valleys Craftsmen, organized and hosted an exhibition of local arts and crafts made from 1894 onwards; all proceeds went to charity.
+Chorley's chose a local charity every year which the business supports through events and donations.